CameronH64/podcast-checkpoint/README.md

 # Automatic YouTube Podcast Downloading!
-This tool is an automatic YouTube podcast downloader; name is pending.
-Users can specify a YouTube channel's upload ID in a local .yaml file, start the script, and the latest videos will start downloading.
-A local file will be created and populated with the ID's of videos already downloaded, so they won't be downloaded again.
-I also plan on adding an option to change the metadata of the files after they download.
+This tool is an automatic YouTube podcast downloader.
+Once the program is set up, all the user has to do is start the script, and the latest YouTube channel podcasts will start downloading.
+More features are pending, but this base functionality will remain.
 # How to Use
 Using this program is quite simple.
 - Enter each YouTube channel's upload ID in podcasts.yaml, preceded with a dash and space, i.e., "- ".
-- Make sure the podcasts.yaml file is in same directory as main.py.
+- Ensure that "main.py", "podcasts.yml", and "checkpoint.yml" are all in the same directory.
 - Run the main.py script.

 # How to Find A YouTube Channel's Upload ID